sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 <img src="assets/vizbasics9.png" width="700"/>

-To create the Line Chart the operations are the same as the Bar Chart, dragging and dropoing (or selecting from the axis drop-downs)to select the data columns.
+To create the Line Chart the operations are the same as the Bar Chart, dragging and dropping (or selecting from the axis drop-downs)to select the data columns.

 Let's drag the `Month of Date` column into the `X-Axis` and truncate it to be `month`: